EclipsedMango/EpicSurvivalGame/README.md

 Main features:
 - Zane and Michael is cool
-- Adam is less cool
+- Adam is also pretty cool
+- Krystilize is least cool